 Raw water is drawn into the treatment plant through a 30" diameter intake line.
 As the raw water enters the treatment plant, a coagulant is added to assist in the settling of particles that may be in the water prior to filtration.
-The coagulant currently being used is PAC (poly-aluminum chloride).
-This chemical causes the particles to attract to each other and become dense enough to settle by gravity.
-The treatment plant also has the ability to add activated carbon for taste and odor control.
+The coagulant currently being used is PAC (polyaluminum chloride).
+This chemical causes the particles to attract and adhere to each other and become dense enough to settle by gravity.
+The treatment plant also can add activated carbon for taste and odor control if needed.
 After settling takes place, the water enters one of the five filters located in the main building of the plant.
 The water passes through a layer of anthracite coal, GAC (granular activated carbon) and several layers of sand to remove any remaining particles larger than 0.3 NTU1.
-After filtration, the water enters a 450,000-gallon clear well tank that is located beneath the main filter building.
-This filtered water then passes through an ultra-violet light unit for disinfection.
-Gaseous chlorine is then added to the filtered/treated water to establish a free chlorine residual.
-This free chlorine residual prevents any bacteria growth in the distribution system.
-The now potable water is then pumped through a 20" diameter transmission main to the distribution system to supply the users and maintain the level of the storage towers.
+After filtration, the water enters a 450,000-gallon clearwell tank that is located beneath the main filter building.
+This filtered water then passes through a ultra-violet light unit for disinfection.
+A small amount of chlorine is added to the filtered/treated water to prevent any bacteria growth in the distribution system.
+The now potable water is then pumped through a 20" diameter transmission main and the distribution system to supply the users and maintain the level of the storage towers.

 Information regarding the Cayuga Lake watershed can be found on the Internet at www.cayugawatershed.org or by contacting the Genesee/Finger Lakes Regional Planning Council, 1427 Monroe Avenue, Rochester, NY 14618, 585-442-3770.
 This website is an excellent source of information regarding the characterization of the entire watershed.